 St George in Retirement Syndrome could be a response to such a dynamic.
 In order to avoid drifting aimlessly, we become a solution in search of new problems, no matter how trivial or unrealistic.
 It would also explain the downward spiral George finds himself in.
 As St George fights for his Daseinsberechtigung, the dragons become smaller, easier and quicker to defeat, with smaller and smaller rewards along the way.
 To an extent, he becomes the victim of his own effectiveness.

-St George in Retirement Syndrome has also some striking similarities to Yak Shaving, a fascinating form of procrastination.
+St George in Retirement Syndrome also has some striking similarities to Yak Shaving, a fascinating form of procrastination.
 When under the spell of Yak Shaving, we lose ourselves in increasingly trivial sidequests until we find ourselves shaving the eponymous yak.
 This is of course to distract ourselves from that one big thing we were actually supposed to do.
-This big task can be seemingly overwhelming or one we’re simply afraid of.
+This immense task can be seemingly overwhelming or one we’re simply afraid of.

 So St George in Retirement Syndrome might just be another form of procrastination.
 One where we put off finding a new, more realistic and therefore more sustainable long-term goal.
 Both George and the Yak Shaver seem to evade true productivity.
-Both are certainly busy, they just seem to lack focus and perspective.
+Both are undoubtedly busy, they just seem to lack focus and perspective.
 It’s only when procrastinators find themselves doing the most trivial task imaginable (shaving a yak) that they realise something has gone terribly wrong.
 Put simply, achievements can cause us to postpone finding a new and different purpose.

 Ego and Other Vices